Gary Miller (footballer)

-Gary Miller (born 15 April 1987) is a Scottish former footballer who is currently Head of Youth Development at Alloa Athletic.
+Gary Miller (born 15 April 1987) is a Scottish former footballer who is currently the assistant manager and Head of Youth and Emerging Talent at Greenock Morton.

 During his playing career spanning over two decades, Miller played as a defensive midfielder or defender.
 He appeared for a number of clubs across Scotland and England, including Livingston, Ayr United (loan), Ross County, St Johnstone, Partick Thistle, Plymouth Argyle, Carlisle United, Falkirk, East Kilbride and St Cadoc's.

 Career

 Livingston

 Miller began his career at Livingston, making his debut a substitute on 29 October 2005, in a 1–1 draw away to Falkirk.
 He made 40 league appearances for Livingston during his six-year spell at the club.

 On 31 August 2006, Miller moved on loan to Ayr United, where he scored his first career goal on his debut away to Forfar Athletic.
 He then spent the 2007–08 season on loan at Ross County, helping the club win the Second Division title.